Drug and Alcohol Addiction Therapy in New Jersey

 How Does Mental Health Play into Addiction?

-can be acute or chronic and are diagnosable conditions that affect an individual’s emotional, psychological, and social well-being, and often their behavior.
+Certain mental health issues could also be significant factors that influence a person’s tendency to get into substance abuse.
+These could be acute or chronic and are diagnosable conditions that affect an individual’s emotional, psychological, and social well-being, and often their behavior.
 These conditions include depression, anxiety, schizophrenia, and mood or personality disorders, among others.

 There are many other risk factors as well: